 But what if you start noticing changes in between these big milestones?
 Irregular periods, trouble getting pregnant, suddenly gaining weight without making changes to your diet or activity levels, and hair growing in places you’re not used to are just some symptoms that could be caused by polycystic ovary syndrome, or PCOS.

 Keep reading to learn more about the symptoms of PCOS.
-We’ll also talk about risk factors, how it affects the body, how to get diagnosed and treatment options.
+We’ll also talk about risk factors, how it affects the body, and how to get diagnosed.

 What is polycystic ovary syndrome?